Skip to main content

 For people living with lupus, muscle pain can show up as aching, stiffness, heaviness, tenderness, or a deep sense that the body is working against them.
 It may affect how someone moves, exercises, works, or even gets through daily routines.
 It can also take a toll on energy and confidence, especially when symptoms are unpredictable.🥺🥀❤️🩹

 As a Lupus Warrior and Physical Therapist, I know how important it is to look at these symptoms in context.
 Pain is not always a sign to stop moving completely — but it is a sign to move with more awareness, support, and strategy.
-The goal is not to push through and ignore what the body is saying.
-The goal is to find the right approach that helps the body feel safer and function better.

 If you live with lupus, please hear this clearly: you are not weak for feeling pain, and you are not alone in itSupport matters.
 Awareness matters.
-And the right movement plan can make a real difference. ✔️ Book a movement assessment here.
+And the right movement plan can make a real difference.

 🫵Move freely—start your pain relief journey👇 📍